michaelmusty/.dotfiles/README.markdown

         for unfolding HTTP headers, but it should work for most RFC 822 formats.
-*   `apf(1)` prepends arguments to a command with ones read from a file, intended as a framework for shell functions.
+*   `apf(1)` prepends arguments to a command with ones read from a file, intended as a framework for shell wrappers or functions.
 *   `ax(1)` evaluates an awk expression given on the command line; this is intended as a quick way to test how Awk would interpret a given expression.
 *   `bel(1)` prints a terminal bell character.